This post may contain affiliate links. As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

 If something seems off to you, you’re probably right.
 Trust your gut feeling.

 You found a used camper that you are interested in buying and you make an appointment to meet with the seller.
-Ask questions to find out more about the camper.
+Ask questions to find out more about the rig.
 But what questions should you ask?
-Below are a few questions you could ask your potential seller to get a bit more insight before you decide on your purchase.
+Below are a few questions you should ask your potential seller to get a bit more insight before you decide on your purchase.

 - Are you the only owner?
 The ideal answer to this question is, yes.
 With more previous owners, the potential for damage and wear-and-tear increases.